Akiya-Research-Institute/3dGaussiansPlugin-Manual/doc_en/docs/how-to-split.md

 The square of this value is the maximum number of particles each block can hold.
 The default value is 1024.

-This method can be re-enabled by specifying the following in the console variable:

-- `ThreeDGaussians.DoSplitBy3dMortonOrder 1`

 !!!
 Question "The max number of particles in Niagara"
     The maximum number of particles Niagara can handle is 2,000,000. (as of UE5.1).
     However, although the detailed conditions are unknown, sometimes a warning message appears with a smaller value (e.g., 1,597,823 particles).